-I'm a Brazilian communicator, teacher and learning scientist, currently under doctoral training at NYU.
+I'm a Brazilian communicator, educator and learning scientist, currently under doctoral training at NYU.
 My work lies on the intersection of critical pedagogies, civic

 learning, design, and human-computer interaction.